salt-die/batgrl/docsrc/index.rst

 **********************

 Welcome to the nurses_2 docs. nurses_2 is a library for terminal graphics.
-It is a unique package that can turn your terminal into a low-res game engine, a tool for simulation visualizations, or a GUI with proper alpha compositing and responsive IO.
+It can render transparent images, animations, or videos.
+Perfect for simulation visualizations, games, or GUIs.

 .. toctree::
    :maxdepth: 1